IAEA shows diplomats images of suspected Iran nuclear clean-up

 “Merely having a photo from up there, a satellite imagery ... this is not the way the agency should do its professional job,” he told reporters after the IAEA’s briefing.

-“Everybody should be careful not to damage (the) credibility of the agency,” Soltanieh added.
+“Everybody should be careful not to damage credibility of the agency,” Soltanieh added.

 Iran says it must first reach a broader agreement with the IAEA on how the Vienna-based U.N. agency should conduct its investigation into alleged nuclear bomb research in the Islamic state before it can possibly be allowed access to Parchin.